SeverinBuchser/SimpleGitShell/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you would like to contribute to the Git Server Shell Executables project, please follow these guidelines:
+If you would like to contribute to the Simple Git Shell project, please follow these guidelines:

 ### Prerequisites